 History of depression, family history of mood disorders (genetic contributions), stressful life events, poor relationship with the partner, and weak social support are strongly correlated to developing Postpartum Depression (PPD).
 There are studies indicating that hormonal levels and cultural background may have a part in developing PPD.

 How we treat Postpartum Depression (PPD)

 I often use an integrative approach to treat anxiety.
 I use techniques from Cognitive Behavioral Therapy (CBT), as well as psychotherapy, Mindfulness, ACT, EFT, and other types of therapy I’ve trained on and maybe useful to the treatment.
 I spend a great amount of time in psychoeducation Postpartum Depression.

 “Do I have to take medication for Postpartum Depression (PPD)?”

-Depending on the cases, I might recommend patients to see a psychiatrist and start on medication for depression as soon as breast feeding has ended.
+Depending on the cases, I might recommend patients see a psychiatrist and start on medication for depression as soon as breastfeeding has ended.
 Although, PPD can be treated without medication.

 Typical outcomes of Postpartum Depression (PPD) treatment

-After completing treatment, patients can expect returning to an optimal level of wellbeing with no intrusive negative thoughts.
+After completing treatment, patients can expect to return to an optimal level of wellbeing with no intrusive negative thoughts.
 PPD can cause severe anxiety.
-Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated often times it cannot return to base level of zero, but to a healthy level of functioning that should not interfere with the mother or the baby’s wellbeing.
+Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated often times it cannot return to a base level of zero, but to a healthy level of functioning that should not interfere with the mother or the baby’s wellbeing.

 FAQ about PostPartum Depression (PPD)